chadgeary/cloudblock/lightsail/README.md

 Customize the deployment - See variables section below
 ```
-# Change to the project's aws directory in powershell
+# Change to the project's lightsail directory in powershell
-cd ~/cloudblock/aws/
+cd ~/cloudblock/lightsail/

 # Open File Explorer in a separate window
 # Navigate to aws project directory - change \chad\ to your WSL username